• Art Magazine

 Photo by Josh Liu @joshtw, via Unsplash

-Side light: emphasize depth and structure
+Side lighting: Emphasizes depth and structure

 Skylight: ideal for sculptures

-Front light: making details visible
+Front light: Making details visible

 Combinations for maximum effect